ole1986/media-linked-library/readme.txt

 == Changelog ==
 = v1.0.6 =
 - fixed issue with white spaces in URLs using encodeURI
+- added support to generate thumbnails from PDFs (Image Magick is required)

 = v1.0.5 =
 - show media files in browser tab